Rural Business—Cooperative Service, USDA.

 (4) Grant Period.
 You must provide a time frame for the proposed Project and discuss how the Project will be completed within that time frame.
 You must have a time frame of one year or less.

-(6) Indirect Costs.
+(5) Indirect Costs.
+Please indicate if you have a Negotiated Indirect Cost Rate Agreement (NICRA), and if so, the rate.
 Your negotiated indirect cost rate approval does not need to be included in your application, but you will be required to provide it if a grant is awarded.
 Approval for indirect costs that are requested in an application without an approved indirect cost rate agreement is at the discretion of the Agency.

 - Number of cooperatives assisted; and